Skip to main content

 Common Mistakes to Avoid

-Adverbs of manner always come immediately after the verb they modify
+Adverbs of frequency must always come after the main verb.

 Memory Tips